 Instant Pot Potato Soup

-Making soup in an Instant Pot is a great way to get a wholesome one pot meal on your table.
-You can sauté ingredients, pressure cook, and thicken the soup, all right in your Instant Pot.
-It’s so easy!
+Making soup in your Instant Pot is an easy way to get a delicious, wholesome meal on your table.
+You can sauté ingredients, pressure cook, and thicken the soup, all right in the Instant Pot.

 Are you new to Instant Pot cooking?
 Read my how to use an Instant Pot beginner’s guide to learn the basics of cooking in an Instant Pot.